Law Office of William B. Wynne

 - No reasonable suspicion to initiate an investigation for driving under the influence.

-- No probable cause to initiate initial traffic stop of motor vehicle on the roadways.
+- No probable cause to initiate a traffic stop of a motor vehicle on the roadways.

 - The breath test failed to comply with the standards set for in the Florida Administrative Code.

 - Lack of actual physical control of the vehicle.
 Meaning there is insufficient proof that the suspect was driving the motor vehicle at the time of impairment.

 - Insufficient evidence of impairment.

 - Unreliable test results.

 - DUI checkpoint failed to adhere to legal standards.